Maravarman Kulasekara Pandyan I: Accession and shared rule

 Kulasekara Pandyan I acceded to the Pandyan throne in the year 1268 CE after his father Jatavarman Sundara Pandyan I. During the middle part of the 13th century, the kingdom was ruled by many princes of the royal line.
 This practice of shared rule with one prince asserting primacy was common in the Pandyan Kingdom.
 The other princes of the royal family with whom he shared his rule were Jatavarman Vira Pandyan I (1253-1275 CE), his brother Maravarman Vikkiraman III (acceded 1283 CE) and Jatavarman Sundara Pandyan II (acceded 1277 CE).
 Marco Polo refers to him as the "eldest of five brother kings".

 Military conquests

 Wars against Cholas and Hoysalas

 Kulasekara Pandyan presided over the second Pandyan empire at its height of power and extension.
 He warred against the Hoysalas under Ramanatha and the Cholas under Rajendra Chola III.
-He defeated them both in 1279 CE and ended the three century long Chola rule.
+He defeated them both in 1279 CE and ended the nearly 440 years long (840-1280 AD) Chola rule.
 The defeat of Ramanatha ended the Hoysala control of Tamil Nadu.
 He also fought a war in the kingdom of Venad in southernmost Kerala, and captured Kollam.